 - You discovered your significant other is cheating on you, and you want proof.

 Regardless your reason, whether moral or not – many people find that they have a need to peek into the private world of someone’s Facebook profile.
 Well, I’m here to tell you that there’s no easy way to “hack” into someone’s profile.
 Even if there was – it wouldn’t work long enough to be useful.
-However, there are ways to work your way into someone’s private profile, but it takes a little bit of patience, and a lot of unique social engineering techniques.
+However, there are ways to work your way into someone’s private profile, but it takes a little bit of patience, and a number of unique social engineering techniques.

 How to View Private Facebook Profiles With Social Engineering